Video game controversies: Relief from stress

-Olsen suggests video games can have social benefits for children, for example, video games can provide a topic of discussion and something over which children can bond, and can help children make friends; playing video games can increase a child's self-esteem when they are struggling in one aspect of their life, but are able to do something correctly in a video game; and, children can also learn to take on leadership roles within a multi-player online game.
+Olsen suggests video games can have social benefits for children; for example, video games can provide a topic of discussion and something over which children can bond, and can help children make friends.
+Playing video games can increase a child's self-esteem when they are struggling in one aspect of their life, but are able to advance in a video game, and children can also learn to take on leadership roles within a multi-player online game.
 Christopher Ferguson, a psychologist well known for his video game research, conducted a study in which results suggest that violent games reduce depression and hostile feelings in players through mood management.

 According to a research paper done by Radboud University, creating positive emotions help to build motivation, relationships, and cope with failure.
 It also helps to monitor negative emotions such as anger, frustration or anxiety and control these emotions in order to achieve a goal (Isabela Granic, Adam Lobel, and Rutger C.M.E.
 Engels).
 By learning to motivate themselves, students could push themselves to achieve goals and improve their performance academically as they would improve their performance similarly in their video games.
 Also, social games that rely on interactions with other people would promote healthy relationships and better communication between their fellow students, teachers and others outside of school.
 This could also benefit the students to work harder in class to achieve better grades and learn from their mistakes and improve rather than become frustrated.
 As video games are a favored pastime among many students, having a game that promotes positive emotions will help to alleviate stress in the classroom, making the environment fun and sociable.

 A 2020 Oxford Internet Institute study involving over 3000 adult players involving the games Animal Crossing: New Horizons and Plants vs Zombies: Battle for Neighborville during the COVID-19 pandemic found that those that played games longer felt happier and were less stressed.
 The researches concluded that these effects were partially contributed by a combination of the competence and social interaction brought through the games, and suggested that longer play times could improve a player's well-being.
 However, the researchers also identified other factors that could influence this benefit, including the player's experiences outside of the game which may actually lead to a negative impact on well-being with longer playtimes.